 Click the Callouts button on the left sidebar to open the shape collection.
+To preview a callout style, click on its thumbnail.

-- Click on a callout icon to see it in action. - Callouts are grouped into categories on the left.
-Use these to find the shapes you need. - If you're looking for a specific callout, type its name into the search box under the list of groups.
+- Callouts are grouped into categories on the left.
+Use these to find the shapes you need. - If you're looking for a specific callout, type its name into the search box under the list of groups. - If you really like a callout style, click the heart icon on its thumbnail to add it to your favorites list.